Saad bin Laden

 DIN (سعد بن أسامة بن محمد بن عوض بن لادن; 1979 – 2009), better known as Saad bin Laden, was one of Osama bin Laden's sons.
-While it was alleged by western sources that he was active in al-Qaeda, and was being groomed to be his heir apparent, these claims have been thoroughly debunked by later information which has emerged, as detailed below, of his incapability for any of that.
+While it was alleged by western sources that he was active in al-Qaeda, and was being groomed to be his heir apparent, these claims have been debunked by later information which has emerged.
 He was killed in an American drone strike in 2009.
+The U.S. said they were not specifically targeting him.

+Later his father was killed (and other al-Qaeda members); and even later another son of his was allegedly killed, Hamza bin Laden (though unconfirmed 2024 media reports dispute that).

 Life

 Born in 1979 in Jeddah, to the wealthy Bin Laden family.
 His paternal grandmother is a Syrian national called Hamida al-Attas.
 An irrepressible chatterbox who sometimes blurted out intimate personal information, Saad was somewhat autistic, impulsive, unrestrained, anxious, easily confused, and thus completely unfit for clandestine action.
 With all of Osama's other children, Saad accompanied Osama on his exile to Sudan from 1991 to 1996, and then to Afghanistan.
 In Sudan in 1998, he married Wafa', a Sudanese woman born of Yemeni parents.

 In November 2001, Saad was sent away by his father with his father's three wives who were still with him and his younger children.
 In March 2002, they made their way into Iran at Zabol.
 As stated by Cathy Scott-Clark and Adrian Levy, “As the oldest son present, Saad was nominally head of the Bin Laden family party, but given his mental issues his aunt, Osama’s wife Khairiah, took charge.”
 Saad was erroneously blamed for the bombing of a Tunisian synagogue on April 11, 2002 and then allegedly implicated in the May 12, 2003, suicide bombing in Riyadh, and the Morocco bombing four days later, all of which was impossible as he was neither personally able to order or command anything, and he was also held in Iran, mostly in prison-like conditions, for almost six and a half years, from March 2002 to August 2008.
 Saad escaped from Iran in August 2008 and fled to Pakistan, where he wandered haplessly for eleven months hoping to find his father, who, however, did not want him to come, for fear he would reveal his hiding place.
 He was able to communicate with his brother Khalid, but he was not invited to proceed to Abbottabad.
 Nevertheless, in letters Saad did express his support for his father and his project.